tronicum/punchbag-cube-testsuite/multitool/README.md

 - Run various types of tests on clusters (connectivity, performance, security, compliance)
 - Track test results and metrics
 - Integration with the punchbag server for centralized test management

-### 🎯 Simulation Mode
-- Simulate cloud operations without creating real resources
-- Test workflows and commands in a safe environment
-- Generate realistic test data for development and demonstration

 ### ⚙️ Configuration Management
 - Profile-based configuration for different environments